eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 The ``_until_timeout`` suffix function version will perform these actions until the waiting for a new message reaches the timeout.
 Only if the time waiting for a message overcome the timeout, the function finished.
-The function will return ``true`` if the sent data have been confirmed, ``false`` otherwise.
+The function will return ``true`` if has been listened a message, ``false`` if the timeout has been reached.

 :session: Session structure previously initialized.
-:timeout: Time to waiting a new message, in milliseconds.
+:timeout: Time for waiting a new message, in milliseconds.
           For waiting without timeout, set the value to MR_TIMEOUT_INF

 ------